robrohan/skoupidia/README.md

 The Anisble scripts will install some prerequisites, docker, and kubeadm and kubectl on the master and the worker nodes.

+Follow along with the [README in the ansible directory](./ansible/README.md) to continue.

 ### Few Difficult to Script Tasks

-Don't skip these.
+Now that ansible had run completely, we need to do a few manual steps.
+Don't skip these!

 You'll need to run these commands on all the nodes (master and workers).
 After ansible has finished without error.

 ```bash
 sudo su